 Why Adherence Tracking Matters More Than Any Other HIV Metric

-If you are on antiretroviral therapy, you already know the story.
-Take the pill every day at roughly the same time, and the virus stays suppressed.
-Miss doses and the risk of resistance and viral rebound goes up.
-That is the whole equation.
-The complication is that “every day at the same time” is not a small ask over the course of years and decades, and the real world adherence rate is often different from what people tell themselves they are doing.
-This HIV medication tracker template is designed to help you do exactly that.
+You already know the story.
+Take ART every day at roughly the same time, the virus stays suppressed, and undetectable equals untransmittable.
+Miss doses and the risk of resistance and viral rebound climbs.
+The complication is that “every day at the same time” is not a small ask across years and decades, and the adherence rate you actually have is often different from the one you think you have.
+This HIV medication tracker template exists to close that gap.

 Key Takeaways